 The Smart Solution To Gridlock: Congestion Pricing

-Congestion in the Portland metropolitan area* is not only a consternation, it has serious impacts on our quality of life, economy, health, and environment.
+Congestion in the Portland metropolitan area* is not only a consternation, it has serious impacts on our economy, health, and environment.

 Economy: Congestion impacts productivity, and—in Oregon’s heavily trade dependent economy—it’s important for producers across the state to be able to move goods into and through Portland in a predictable, reliable, and timely fashion.
 According to EcoNorthwest, congestion acts as a sort of “tax” on the overall economy, costing us approximately 1-2% of gross product annually.

 Health and environment: Idling cars pump out extra air pollution because the catalytic converters that capture pollutants before they hit the tailpipe don’t function as well in stop-and-go traffic.
 The neighborhoods flanking busy roadways suffer a heavier health burden from this air (and noise) pollution and are often lower-income.
 Cars delayed by congestion also burn more gasoline than cars traveling at steady speeds, with every additional gallon burned generating nearly 20 pounds of heat-trapping carbon dioxide.

 The most effective and least expensive solution for reducing congestion is to put a price on road use during peak hours of the day, a policy called congestion pricing or value pricing.
 This gives drivers an incentive to shift driving away from peak traffic periods, to carpool when they do drive during peak periods, or to use a different transportation mode.
 Those who choose to drive during rush hour receive value in return for the higher toll they pay: the ability to move quickly to their destination.
 Other cities with high levels of congestion are successfully using congestion pricing to eliminate gridlock, both in the U.S. and abroad.